-The majority of shared hosting providers offer unlimited bandwidth and unlimited storage.
+Many shared hosting providers offer unlimited bandwidth or unlimited storage.

 Considering it costs web hosts piles of money to run their servers, pay electricity bills and IT personnel salaries, can we expect them to offer unlimited server resources?

 Consider an all-you-can-eat buffet – you pay $30 and can eat “unlimited” food.

 However, the restaurant managers realize that you’re not going to eat all their food.
 There’s only so much you can fit into your stomach.